basefarm/aws-session-tool/README.md

 # Prerequisites

+This tool supports both AWS CLI version 1 and 2.

-You must have an up-to-date version of the AWS CLI installed on top of Python 3.
+For AWS CLI v1 you must have an up-to-date version of the AWS CLI installed on top of Python 3.

+For AWS CLI v2 you only need it installed.

 You must have an IAM user with credentials profile stored in your `~/.aws/credentials` file.
-This is usually done using the `aws configure` command.
+This is usually accompished by importing your credentials from AWS using the import (`-i` option) function of session tool.

-The list of roles are downloaded (`get_session -d -p <PROFILENAME>`) from an S3 bucket configured like this: `aws configure set session-tool_bucketname <BUCKETNAME> --profile <PROFILENAME>`.
-This of course requires that your IAM user credentials allow access to the bucket.
+The list of roles are downloaded (`-d`) from an S3 bucket configured using the `-b` option when setting up session tool using the import command (`-i`).

-If you have a profile which you normally use, you can set it as the default choice for session-tool with `aws configure set default.session_tool_default_profile <PROFILENAME>`
-These commands assume that you have a profile called *awsops*.
-You might use a different name, but must then provide the profile name when initializing a session.
+By default session tool will create a profile called `awsops`.
+Other profiles in your aws envrionment can co-exist without interference.

+Various external dependecies:

 * `openssl`   Used to encrypt/decrypt session state to file.
               Only needed if you use the -s or -r